juandarr/Algorithms-robotics/gaussian_naive_bayes/readme.md

 - d(d)/dt (Rate of change of ortogonal distance in time)

 The lane width is 4 meters (this might be helpful in engineering additional features in the algorithm).

+## Running the Code

+The main program can be built and ran by calling the following scripts from the project top directory:

+- ./build.sh
+- ./run.sh

+Any executables can be removed with the following script:

+ - ./clean.sh